sequenceiq/blog/source/_posts/2014-09-05-apache-ambari-1-7-0-ea.markdown

 <!--more-->

-Once you have the container you are almost ready to go - however we’d like to ease your work even more and **oversimplify** Hadoop provisioning.
+Once you have the container you are almost ready to go - we always automate everything and **over simplify** Hadoop provisioning.

 ###Get ambari-functions
 Get the following `ambari-functions` [file](https://github.com/sequenceiq/docker-ambari/blob/1.7.0-ea/ambari-functions) from our GitHub.